em-cl/IoT-Project/README.md

 # IoT-Project

-## Temperature and humidity sensor with adjustable request rate using rotary encoder, programmed in .Net and Microphyton
+## Temperature and humidity sensor with adjustable request rate using rotary encoder, programmed in .Net and MicroPython

 **Author:** `Emil Clementz` **Course Id** `ec222vw`

 ## Project overview
-This project is about measuring temperature and humidity and displaying information in a intuitive way. also notifications are automatically sent via mail when adjustable threasholds are met to inform the user.
+This project is about measuring temperature and humidity and displaying information in a intuitive way. also notifications are automatically sent via mail when adjustable thresholds are met to inform the user.

 **Project structure for solution:**
-The Microphyton code in production would live on the `Raspberry Pico WH` and comunicate to the system that lives on a server via wifi through the WebApi.
+The MicroPython code in production would live on the `Raspberry Pico WH` and communicate to the system that lives on a server via Wi-Fi through the WebApi.
 The .Net solution dependencies can be seen in the matrix below.
 | Simple | Detailed |
 |:--------: |:--------:|
 |![image](https://github.com/em-cl/IoT-Project/assets/76754841/9ca6474b-ccc7-4474-a5ac-199224f11259)|![image](https://github.com/em-cl/IoT-Project/assets/76754841/d1a57983-c54e-4f0a-a4fe-9b27e1b5edf9)|